munificent/craftinginterpreters/book/closures.md

 This problem is harder in clox than it was in jlox because our bytecode VM stores locals on a stack.
 We used a stack because I claimed locals have stack semantics -- variables are discarded in the reverse order that they are created.
-But with closures, that's only *mostly* true:
+But with closures, that's only *mostly* true.

 ```lox
 fun makeClosure() {